 University of Missouri, Department of Communication

 The Department of Communication at the University of Missouri offers the undergraduate Bachelor of Arts, and the graduate Masters of Arts and Doctor of Philosophy degrees in Communication.
 Through our curriculum students learn to apply the study of communication to their professional and personal lives.
-The faculty have national and international reputations for research and teaching in four specific research areas.
+The faculty have national and international reputations for research and teaching in six interrelated research areas.

 - Organizational Communication

 - Political Communication

 QS World University Rankings—Communication & Media Studies

 - #43 of 200 World Universities (tied for #43)

 - Graduate Record Examination (GRE) scores, taken within the past five years.